AutoFactu/cal-tracker/docs/README.md

 This directory is the planning source of truth until implementation creates executable contracts, migrations, and tests.

-Coding agents should read this file first, then open only the document sections relevant to the task.

 ## Current Structure Assessment

 The current two-file structure is acceptable for pre-implementation planning, but it is not enough by itself once implementation starts.